rubyberlin/code-of-conduct/source/localizable/_code-of-conduct.en.md

 License and attribution
 -----------------------

 Berlin Code of Conduct is distributed under a [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) license.
-It is based on the [pdx.rb code of conduct](http://pdxruby.org/codeofconduct).
+It is based on the [pdx.rb Code of Conduct](https://pdxruby.org/CONDUCT).